Vishall08/Snake_Game/README.md

 # Snake_Game

-Memory updated
-Here’s a description for your GitHub repository:

 Snake Game in Java
 This repository contains a classic Snake game implemented in Java.
 The project consists of two main Java files: